mugen609/bigbox-native-res-setup/GameMaze.md

 - **Apply to All Gamepads**
   - Select each gamepad and click **Apply to Slot 1**, **Slot 2**, etc.

+- **Configure reWASD settings**
-  - Ensure REWASD starts with Windows: Settings (gear, top right) → General → **Start with Windows**.
+  - Ensure reWASD starts with Windows: Settings (gear, top right) → General → **Start with Windows**.
+  - Ensure keys remapping is always active: Settings → tray agent → and tick "Restore remap on startup".
-  - In REWASD settings, you can also tweak **Overlay** options to disable unwanted notifications.
+  - In reWASD settings, you can also tweak **Overlay** options to disable unwanted notifications.

 - **Test in Emulators**
   - Open RetroArch and each standalone emulator to verify controls.